Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 * The portrait can take up to three reactions per round, but only one per turn.
 * The portrait gains the following reaction: ***Reflexive Spellcasting.*** In response to being targeted by an attack or spell, or in response to a creature casting a spell that would place the portrait in its area of effect, the portrait casts one of the spells it knows.
 * The portrait gains the following feature: ***Split Mind.*** The portrait can concentrate on up to three spells at a time.
 If the portrait would lose its concentration while concentrating on multiple spells, roll 1d4.
 On a roll of 3 or below, it loses concentration on one random spell it’s currently concentrating on.
 On a roll of 4, it loses concentration on all spells instead.

+> [!combat]- **Balancing the Guest Landing**
+> This combat encounter is a **mild** combat encounter against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), and will consume approximately 3% of their total maximum hit points.
+For parties of smaller or larger sizes, modify the encounter as follows:
+> * **Three Players**.
+Reduce the rug of smothering’s hit points to 33, and the damage of its Smother attacks to 8 (2d4+3).
+Additionally, reduce the Guardian Portrait’s hit points to 16.

 On initiative count 20 of the second round of combat after the **guardian portrait** or **rug of smothering** attacks, a black **cat** emerges from <span class="citation">K48.
 Offstair (p.
 70)</span> and notices them.
 Read: